The twistor space of ${\mathbb{R}}^{4n}$ and Berezin-Toeplitz operators: Introduction

 Berezin-Toeplitz quantization on noncompact symplectic manifolds is certainly important, from mathematical and physical point of view.
 The basic noncompact case of $\C^n$ is worked out in \cite{coburn:92}.
 Let us consider $\R^{4n}$ with the standard hyperk\"ahler structure $(g,I,J,K)$, where $g$ is the standard Euclidean metric, and $I$, $J$, $K$ are three linear complex structures on $\R^{4n}$ that satisfy the quaternion relations.
 Of course (as it is the case in general for hypercomplex manifolds) there is a whole two-dimensional sphere of induced complex structures on $\R^{4n}$,

 For each fixed $(a,b,c)$, an appropriate choice of complex coordinates identifies $(\R^{4n},aI+bJ+cK)$ with $\C^{2n}$, we get Segal-Bargmann spaces with respect to these complex coordinates, and a Berezin-Toeplitz quantization (see the discussion after Theorem \ref{mainth}).
-Instead of following the approach of \cite{barron:17, castejon:16}, we pursue the objective of bringing together all these quantizations (not just three).
+Instead of following the approach of \cite{barron:17, castejon:16}, we pursue the objective of unifying all these quantizations (not just three).
 We can consider the twistor space of $\mathbb{R}^{4n}$, which is a complex manifold $\Tw(\mathbb{R}^{4n})$ parametrizing the different complex structures $aI + bJ + cK$ at points of $\mathbb{R}^{4n}$.
 There is a hermitian metric on $\Tw(\R^{4n})$ induced by the hyperk\"ahler structure on $\R^{4n}$.
-This hermitian metric is not K\"ahler (although it is balanced).
+This hermitian metric is not K\"ahler (its hermitian form $\omega$ is not closed, see section \ref{subsec:twistorhyper}), although it is balanced.
 The twistor space comes equipped with a natural holomorphic projection $\pi : \Tw(\mathbb{R}^{4n}) \to \mathbb{CP}^1$, where, identifying $\mathbb{CP}^1$ with $S^2$ in the usual way, the fibers of $\pi$ are just the complex manifolds $(\mathbb{R}^{4n}, aI + bJ + cK)$.
 In this way, the twistor space $\mathrm{Tw}(\mathbb{R}^{4n})$ is, intuitively speaking, the union of these $(\mathbb{R}^{4n}, aI + bJ + cK)$.
 The precise definition is in Section \ref{sec:twistor} below.
 Therefore it makes sense to attempt to replace a family of quantizations parametrized by points of $S^2$ by one quantization on $\Tw (\R^{4n})$.
 A general idea to use the twistor space has been in the air (see \cite{barron:17} for discussion in the context of Berezin-Toeplitz quantization).
+If $\omega$ were K\"ahler, then the K\"ahler quantization on $\Tw (\R^{4n})$ would have provided a desired answer.
+But, since $\omega$ is not closed, we can not look for a hermitian holomorphic line bundle with curvature $-i\omega$.
+This paper is an attempt to put together a "Berezin-Toeplitz-like" quantization on $\Tw (\R^{4n})$ (minus one fiber) by other means.

+Poisson bracket-commutator asymptotics for Berezin-Toeplitz quantization on $\R^{4n}$, with the standard complex structure, appeared in Coburn's work \cite{coburn:92}.
+We use techniques from \cite{coburn:92}, adjusting for the sphere fiber.
+However simply "varying complex structure in Theorem 2 \cite{coburn:92}" does not resolve the issue we are addressing, as it only provides a family of quantizations on $\R^{4n}$ and not one single quantization.
+This is discussed in some detail after the proof of Theorem \ref{mainth}.